qeacourse/NeatoRobo/How_To/meeto_your_neato.md

 >> [sensors,vels]=neato('192.168.16.68');
 ```

 You can verify this worked because the robot will start making a quiet whirring sound and the laser (visible from the side) will start rotating.
-You should also see a new figure pop up with some LIDAR data (e.g., the walls) on the robot's odemetry coordinates, which are polar (circular) coordinates.
+You should also see a new figure pop up with some LIDAR data (e.g., the walls) on the robot's odemetry coordinates, which are polar (circular) coordinates (see the picture below for an example).

 ## Making the Neatos move